nathanielgreen/chromebooks_and_linux/README.md

 ## 1.1 Why Chromebooks?
 <div id='id-whychromebooks' />

-Chromebooks are (mostly) fairly cheap laptops that run and operating system called ChromeOS.
+Chromebooks are (mostly) fairly cheap laptops that run an operating system called ChromeOS.
 This is built on top of Linux and it is possible through a set of scripts called [crouton](https://github.com/dnschneid/crouton) to access the Linux shell and run another linux distribution (e.g. Ubuntu, Debian) alongside ChromeOS.

-This allows one to setup a Linux environment fairly easily, without having to worry about compatible hardware or certain drivers being incompatible or not working entirely.
+This allows one to setup a Linux environment fairly easily, without having to worry about compatible hardware or certain drivers being incompatible, or not working entirely.

 ## 1.2 Why Linux?